-Skycasters’ many Service Plans accommodate a wide variety of speed and throughput requirements.
-Each plan we offer includes a certain amount of throughput (throughput allowance).
+Skycasters’ high speed Internet Service Plans accommodate a wide variety of speed and data requirements.
+Each broadband satellite Internet plan we offer includes a certain amount of data (data allowance).

-Option 1: When a customer on Option 1 (metered billing) exceeds their throughput allowance, they are charged for their additional usage according to their contract.
+Option 1: When a customer on Option 1 (metered billing) exceeds their data allowance, they are charged for their additional usage according to their contract.

-Option 2: When a customer on Option 2 exceeds their throughput allowance, we will reduce their connection speed until their usage is back in profile.
-For accounts with separate upload and download throughput allowances, upload and download speeds will be adjusted independently.
+Option 2: When a customer on Option 2 exceeds their data allowance, we will reduce their connection speed until their usage is back in profile.
+For accounts with separate upload and download data allowances, upload and download speeds will be adjusted independently.

 Connection speeds will be reduced according to the following chart: